 2. What information does Frontiers collect?

-Individuals volunteering to serve Frontiers in some capacity, (e.g., Editorial Board members, guest editors, and peer reviewers) are asked to submit a volunteer application form via our website.
+Individuals volunteering to serve Frontiers in some capacity, (e.g., Editorial Board members, guest editors, and peer reviewers) are asked to indicate their availability for these opportunitijes via our website.
 In addition to contact information, other information may be solicited depending on the nature of the volunteer service.
 This may include professional qualifications or references.
 Data submitted here is stored on our server.
 Access is limited to Frontiers' editorial staff only via password authentication.

 Individuals provide their name and email address in order to subscribe to our mailing list.
 This mailing list is managed through our third-party service provider, MailChimp, and is subject to that organization’s privacy policies and procedures.
 Individuals can remove themselves from the list at any time by click “Unsubscribe” at the end of any email received.

-When proposing content for presentation on a Frontiers-organized panel, e.g., for The Forum’s Annual Conference, individuals disclose limited personal information (name, contact information, brief biographies) along with their proposal through our online form on our website.
+When proposing content for presentation on a Frontiers-organized panel, e.g., for The Forum’s Annual Conference, individuals disclose limited personal information (name, contact information, brief biographies) along with their proposal.
 Data submitted here is stored on our server.
 Access is limited to Frontiers' editorial staff only via password authentication.

 3. How does Frontiers use and share your information?

-We send regular communications to inform you of new publications and other events and opportunities organized by Frontiers.
+We send regular communications to inform you of new publications and other events and opportunities organized by Frontiers, as well as occasional other communications related to publications or opportunities sponsored by The Forum.
 You can opt in to communications using the subscription options on various volunteer and subscription forms.
 You can opt out of communications by clicking “Unsubscribe” at the end of any message.

 Manuscript selection for research article and essay submissions received for regular issues of Frontiers is completed via a double-blind peer review process.
 Volunteer peer reviewers do not receive personally identifiable information, except when individuals submitting manuscripts for consideration include potentially identifiable information in the text of their manuscript.